David Young (judge): Career

 Young was an assistant state attorney under Janet Reno when she was Florida State Attorney.
 In 2000, he was elected Circuit Court judge in Miami-Dade County.
-The local Republican Party tried to recruit him as a congressional candidate in 2004 but the party's negative stance towards gay politics convinced him to join the Democratic Party.
+The local Republican Party tried to recruit him as a Congressional candidate in 2004 but the party's negative stance toward gay politics convinced him to join the Democratic Party.
 His last day as a circuit judge was declared "Judge David Young Day".
 He is also a member of the board of the Humane Society.

 Young presided over the America West Flight 556 case, in which two America West Airlines pilots were convicted of trying to fly a plane while drunk.

-After his two year television career, Young was elected back to the Circuit Court of Miami-Dade County, Florida, without opposition in 2016 and again in 2022.
+After his two year television career, Young was once again elected to the Circuit Court of Miami-Dade County, Florida, without opposition in 2016, and again in 2022.

-He is currently the Judge in the Joe Jonas and Sophie Turner Divorce Case.
+He would gain notoriety after returning to the Circuit Court for being the judge in the Joe Jonas and Sophie Turner divorce case.